of the necessity for (self-) evacuation

 101 Rue Saint-Jean-Bosco

 Nathanaël’s œuvre is an undertaking of failure of the usual markers ; it seeks to cultivate the fault (la faille) at the heart of the creative gesture : thus, notions of œuvre, of book, of origin, are re-questioned, displaced, and circumscribed anew in her work.
-In the course of this exchange, we will seek to understand how Nathanaël’s scripturary process aims to "catastrophe the book".
+In the course of this exchange, we sought to understand how Nathanaël’s scripturary process aims to "catastrophe the book".
 It is, for the author, a matter of evacuating a certain intellectual, occidental, secular tradition, and to detach from certain prêts-à-penser.
-Following their prior interview, "Le dernier mot de l’anémone" (L’Hexagone, 2018), Nathanaël and Hervé Sanson will pursue their reflection and dialogue along the various lines traversing this work: languages; translation; origin(s); photography; montage; and finally, the question of the archive.
+Following their prior interview, "Le dernier mot de l’anémone" (L’Hexagone, 2018), Nathanaël and Hervé Sanson pursued their reflection and dialogue along the various lines traversing this work: languages; translation; origin(s); photography; montage; and finally, the question of the archive.

 Nathanaël is the author of more than a score of books written in English or in French and published in the United States, Québec and France.
 Recent works include Pasolini's Our (2018), D'un geste décidé (2018), La mort de ma sœur (2018) and Alula, de son nom de plume (2018).